 How to Get Rid of Milia Under Eyes

-Whilst milia on the face are harmless, they can cause significant cosmetic concern.
+Whilst milia on the face are harmless, they can cause significant beauty concern.
 It is important to understand what causes milia in order to prevent and get rid of it.
 There are a number of at home skincare protocols you can follow that can help improve the appearance of these lesions over time and even get rid of them.
-If you are looking for faster results or battling with milia in delicate areas like the under eyes, then you should see an experienced skin doctor.
-They can offer you safe and effective skin treatments to get rid of milia.
-Please do not be tempted to take matters into your own hands!
-Never squeeze or try to extract milia yourself as this can cause permanent scarring and hyperpigmentation.
+If you are looking for faster results or dealing with milia in delicate areas like the under eyes, then you should see an experienced skin doctor.
+They can offer you safe and effective skin treatments to get rid of milia on the face or anywhere else.
+Also, please do not be tempted to take matters into your own hands!
+Never squeeze or try to extract milia yourself as this can cause permanent scars and hyperpigmentation.

 We passionately believe that skincare is personal and that this is the only way to get great results.
 We are a doctor-led online prescription skincare clinic offerring treatments like Tretinoin and Hydroquinone to treat conditions such as acne, scarring, hyperpigmentation, melasma and skin ageing.
-Book a virtual consultation today and take your first step towards better skin.
+Book a virtual appointment or fill out our online consultation form today to take your first step towards better skin.